Pre-application advice and fees

 - cheques should be made payable to South Lakeland District Council

-- anyone wanting pre-application advice is required to complete a ‘Request for Pre-application Advice’ form.
-This form sets out the information that is required in order for the request to be valid
+- the ‘Request for Pre-application Advice’ form sets out the information that is required in order for the request to be valid

-- we will contact you by phone or in writing within 1 week of receiving a request for pre-application advice.
-We will confirm:
+- we aim to contact you by email within 10 days of receiving a request for pre-application advice

-- That the fee, if submitted with the form, is correct or if a fee has not been submitted with the form, what the fee is
+- that the fee is correct or if a fee has not been submitted, what the fee is

 - where specialist advice is requested at a meeting, the necessary officers will attend subject to availability